iq-coryp/documentation-testing/pages/guides/commerce-guide.md

       }
     }

-### Product Detail
+### Product Details

-A Product Detail page is used to provide more information about a Product a Customer is interested in.
+A Product Details page is used to provide more information about a Product a Customer is interested in.

 #### Getting Product Details